-Have you ever spent minutes searching for a file you saved “somewhere” on your computer?
+Have you ever taken minutes to find a file that you have saved somewhere on your computer?

-Folders are like drawers inside your digital house — they help you store files neatly and find them easily.
+Folders are drawers in your digital house they assist you with keeping the files organized and finding them easily.

 What Is a Folder?